-- 1. Maintain the conditions set out in a Ship Security Plan; - 2.
-Recognition of security risks and threats; - 3.
-Undertake regular inspections of the ship; and - 4.
-Proper usage of security equipment and systems, if any.
+- 1. Maintain and supervise the implementation of a Ship Security Plan; - 2.
+Assess security risk, threat, and vulnerability; - 3.
+Undertake regular inspections of the ship to ensure that appropriate security measures are implemented and maintained; - 4.
+Ensure that security equipment and systems, if any, are properly operated, tested and calibrated; and - 5.
+Encourage security awareness and vigilance.